jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-value-of-values.md

 Memory address, disk sector
 ```

 So are facts places?
-Well, what's a place?
+Well, what is a place?

 Again, back to the dictionary.
 A place is a particular portion of
 space.
 And space is an important word.
-We're going to dig into it
+We are going to dig into it
 later.

 In particular, the part about place that matters is the fact that it